joshz793/pDMET/installation-guide.md

 5. If nothing returns, then installation is successful.

 ## Install Wannier90 and pyWannier90
+[Wannier90](http://www.wannier.org/download) is an open-source code to generate Maximally-Localised Generalised Wannier Functions.

+[pyWannier90](https://github.com/hungpham2017/pyWannier90) is a Python interface for Wannier90 developed by Hung Q. Pham.

 1. Download wannier90 either from http://www.wannier.org/download/ or https://github.com/wannier-developers/wannier90. *Important*: If you download from the github, make sure you download the release version 3.1.0.
 This guide will proceed using the gzipped .tar file
    ```
    cd $dir